Akshata Murty: Personal life

-Murty is a citizen of India.
-In August 2009, Murty married Rishi Sunak, whom she met at Stanford University.
-They have two daughters – Anoushka and Krishna.
-They own Kirby Sigston Manor in the village of Kirby Sigston, North Yorkshire, as well as a mews house in Earl's Court in central London, a flat on the Old Brompton Road, South Kensington, and a penthouse apartment on Ocean Avenue in Santa Monica, California.
+Murty is an Indian citizen.
+She speaks English, Hindi, Kannada and French.
+In August 2009, Murty married Rishi Sunak, whom she met in 2004 at Stanford University.
+They have two daughters, Anoushka and Krishna.
+The couple own Kirby Sigston Manor in the village of Kirby Sigston, North Yorkshire, as well as a mews house in Earl's Court, Kensington and Chelsea; a flat on Old Brompton Road, South Kensington; and a penthouse apartment on Ocean Avenue in Santa Monica, California.
 In April 2022, it was reported that Sunak and Murty had moved out of 11 Downing Street to a newly refurbished West London home.

-In April 2022, Murty's wealth became the focus of British media discussion that noted her non-domiciled resident of the United Kingdom, which entitled her to pay no tax on her income outside Britain, subject to an annual payment of £30,000.
+In April 2022, Murty's wealth became the focus of British media discussion that noted her non-domiciled resident status in the United Kingdom, which entitled her to pay no tax on her income outside Britain, subject to an annual payment of £30,000.
 Later the same month, Murty announced that she would give up her non-domiciled status and pay UK taxes on her worldwide income voluntarily.
 If Murty pays UK taxes on her worldwide income, but retains her non-domiciliary status, she can benefit from a provision in a 1956 treaty that was designed to help avoid double taxation of Indian citizens in India as well as the UK.